-When, according to the practitioners' judgment, the sustainability statements and/or the article 8 disclosures contain one or more material misstatement(s),32 the practitioners should express:

-- a qualified conclusion if the extent of the misstatement(s) is not pervasive, or - an adverse conclusion otherwise.

-Practitioners should describe the material misstatement(s) identified in the basis for conclusion of the report.

-When, in exceptional circumstances, practitioners face a limitation in the scope of their work and are not able to determine whether or not a material misstatement may have been discovered had this limitation not occurred, practitioners should express:

-- a qualified conclusion if the potential extent of the misstatement(s) is not pervasive, or - a disclaimer of conclusion otherwise.
+- a) No material misstatements identified: The practitioners should express a so called "unmodified" limited assurance conclusion when, based on the work they have performed and, on the evidence obtained, they have not become aware of any matter that causes them to believe that the sustainability statements are not prepared, in all material respects, as required by the ESRS. - b) Material misstatement(s) identified: When, according to the practitioners' judgment, the sustainability statements contain one or more material misstatement(s), the practitioners should express a qualified conclusion if the extent of the misstatement is not pervasive, or an adverse conclusion otherwise.
+The practitioners should describe the material misstatement(s) identified in the basis for conclusion of the report. - c) Limitation(s) identified: When the practitioners face a limitation in the scope of the work (and are not able to determine whether or not a material misstatement may have been discovered had this limitation not occurred), the practitioners should express a qualified conclusion if the potential extent of the misstatement is not pervasive, or a disclaimer of conclusion otherwise.
+The practitioners should explain such limitation(s) in the basis for conclusion of the report.